 Machu Picchu, Image courtesy of Funkz, Flickr

-Though the ‘classic’ Inca Trail gets a lot of press, the Quarry Trail is a pretty damn fine alternative.
+Though the ‘classic’ Inca Trail gets a lot of press, the Quarry Trail is an awesome alternative.
 It’s usually used when trekking permits for the Inca Trail are unavailable, but the Quarry Trail is a worthwhile undertaking in its own right.
 Here’s why it’s worth it and how to get on it.
 You’re welcome.

 The same, but different